ttarnok/instrument-swap-api/README.md

 ## Setup

-Development expects to run in a Unix-like system with support for makefiles and Git.
+Development expects to run in a Unix-like system with support for Makefile and Git.\
+To set up a development environment, please go through the following steps:

-1. Make sure you have a Unix-like system with makefiles support.
+1. Make sure you have a Unix-like system with makefile support.
 2. Make sure that Git is installed and configured properly.
 3. Make sure to install all the listed dependencies in the proper order.
 4. Clone the project code from GitHub.